 It’s that time of the year again; the time to reflect on the year gone by, and welcome the New Year with renewed enthusiasm.
 This is also the time when we make resolutions and set goals for the New Year.

-I have had a strange relationship with resolutions.
-I used to love making them, but I barely ever managed to stick to them post January.
+That being said, I personally have had a strange relationship with resolutions.
+Growing up, I used to love making them, but I rarely ever managed to stick to them post January.

 And then there was another phase in my relationship with resolutions – avoidance.
-I decided to completely ignore them.
-I mean, what was the point?
-It made no sense to continue what was essentially a meaningless ritual.
+I decided to completely ignore them, as I was clearly no good at sticking to them, and there was hardly any point in sticking to what had essentially become a meaningless ritual.

 However, that had a downside too.
 It made me feel directionless in a very strange sort of way.

-So since last year, I set selective, reasonable goals, in certain areas of my life, where setting goals makes me feel accomplished, without feeling overwhelmed.
+So since last year, I decided to set selective, reasonable goals, in certain areas of my life, where setting goals made me feel accomplished, without feeling overwhelmed.

 Today, I am sharing some of the things that I consider while deciding on my reading goals, in hopes that these will help you tailor-make a reading plan/goal for yourself.